 Note: There is only read access to this register.
 Bits 4 to 6 have no function.
 They always read 1.
-Bits 2 and 3 have no function with the DS1922E.
-They always read 0.
-The alarm status bits are cleared simultaneously when the Clear Memory Function is invoked.
-See memory and control functions for details.
+All five alarm status bits are cleared simultaneously when the Clear Memory command is invoked.
+See the Memory and Control Function Commands section for details.

-General Status Register
+General Status Register Bitmap